Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/2_Basic Information and authorization.md

 **B) Questions related to her or his activity:**

-As a project trying to build a community of knowledge to present and future activist we need to achieve some information about our interviewees.
-That is why wee need to:
+As our main goal is to build a community based on trustable information to present and future about activist we need to be able to comprehend:

- _**Understand How They See Activism**_
+ _**How they see Activism**_

    1. If they consider themselves activists.
    2. What is an activist and what is to do activism to them.